 Ski and snowboard equipment rental is available.
 Ski and snowboard wear rental is also available.

-There are a number of park areas at Ishiuchi Maruyama - the 'Angel Snow Park', the 'Ginza Halfpipe', the 'Big Area Ground Zero' and the 'Hatsukaishi Snow Park'.
+There are a number of park areas at Ishiuchi Maruyama - the 'Main Park' and the 'Beginner Park'.

 Ishiuchi Maruyama Season & Opening Times